$6,250,000

 Property Description for 324 West 22nd Street

 This sought-after Chelsea address is within minutes of the Avenues World School, the High Line Park, Chelsea Piers Sports complex, Google headquarters, as well as the Meatpacking district and Chelsea Market.
 New York City's finest restaurants, artisanal coffee shops, infamous art scene and transportation are right outside your door at 324 West 22nd Street.
+Whether you love a peaceful retreat or a vibrant city life, everything is within reach.

 Listing History for 324 West 22nd Street